Truvis-Tech/query-genie/README.md

 Generate only the SQL query without wrapping it in quotes or any programming language syntax.
 Return the query as plain SQL, not as a string.
 Do not add any quotes (' or ") around the query.

+Output only the raw SQL query — no quotes, no code syntax, no explanations.
+Do not wrap the query in ', ", or backticks.
+Just return plain SQL.

 JOIN AMH_FZ_FDR_DEV_SIT.event_store es
   ON z.identifier = es.lifecycle_id
 WHERE PARSE_TIMESTAMP('%Y-%m-%dT%H:%M:%E*S%z',